MetOffice/CDDS/docs/operational_procedure/cmip6.md

         ```

 If any of the above are not true please contact the [CDDS Team](mailto:cdds@metoffice.gov.uk) for guidance.

+### Packages

+CDDS is designed to handle a "package" of simulation data at one time; a set of variables from a particular simulation
+run.
+Multiple "packages" can be run for a given simulation to add new or corrected variables to the archive.
+Each package
+should be run using a separate processing (`proc`) and `data` directory.
+The simplest way to separate two run throughs
+of CDDS is to use a different package name.
+This is set either when running the `write_request` script below or by modifying
+the request configuration itself.

 ### Partial processing of a simulation